PolinaZasheva/python-challenge/README.md

 # python-challenge

-#PyBank
+PyBank
 ---

-* The goal is to create a Python script for analyzing the financial records of a company.
+*The goal is to create a Python script for analyzing the financial records of a company.*
-* To accomplish this, reference the financial data stored in the file budget_data.csv.
-T
+To accomplish this, reference the financial data stored in the file budget_data.csv.
-* The dataset is composed of two columns: Date and Profit and Losses
+The dataset is composed of two columns: Date and Profit and Losses

 Create a Python script that analyzes the records to calculate each of the following:

     * The total number of months included in the dataset

     * The net total amount of "Profit/Losses" over the entire period

-    * The average of the changes in "Profit/Losses" over the entire period *The greatest increase in profits (date and amount) over the entire period
+    * The average of the changes in "Profit/Losses" over the entire period

+    * The greatest increase in profits (date and amount) over the entire period

     * The greatest decrease in losses (date and amount) over the entire period

     * In addition, your final script should both print the analysis to the terminal and export a text file with the results.